The 5 Most Important Supplements for Good Health

 Today, this ratio is about 15 to 1 and higher and is most likely the reason for many diseases.
 You can get plenty of omega-3 in your diet by eating fish three times a week, like salmon or mackerel.
 But fish is expensive and many people do not like fish.
 Taking an omega-3 fish oil supplement is much cheaper way to get omega-3.

-Increasing omega-3 with fish oil in our diet can help prevent and or alleviate the following medical conditions.
+Increasing omega-3 in our diet can help prevent and or alleviate the following medical conditions.

 - High triglycerides